-It always seems like my kids want to make cookies at the worst times… like when the oven is already full or when it’s 90+ degrees outside.
+It always seems like my kids want to make cookies at the worst times…like when the oven is already full, or when it’s 90+ degrees outside, or when I’m in the middle of several other projects.

-While testing recipes for this healthy no-bake cookie recipe, I came across several recipes that LOOKED good…
+While testing recipes for these healthy no bake cookies, I came across several that LOOKED promising…

 - And I found some that were made with banana (which just seems weird for a cookie recipe to me)

-After some tweaking, we ended up on a no bake cookie recipe that was:
+After some tweaking, we ended up with no – bake cookies that are:

 - SUPER easy and fast to make

-- Used a lot less granulated sugar (with the option to increase the quality)
+- Use a lot less granulated sugar (with the option to increase the quality)

 - Naturally vegan + gluten-free